gowsik-ragunath/comparator/README.md

 require "comparator"
 ```

-Now, create an instance for Comparator as
+Now, create an instance for Comparator to compare 2 csv file as

 ```
 comparator = Comparator::CompareCSV.new(to_be_compared_file_path, compared_with_file_path)